lefthandedgoat/turtletestAutomation/README.md

-Example of real tests for turtletest.com (live site but not finished).
+Example of real canopy ui automation tests for turtletest.com (live site but not used).

 `build.cmd RunTests` on Windows
 `sh build.sh RunTests` on *nix